Caitlin-Blackall/Personal_Website/README.md

 I used Bootstrap to assist with the template design elements of the website, creating a `base.html` file containing the navigation bar.
 The file was then extended upon for each of the different web pages.
+I also used ```{{ value | linebreaksbr }}``` to ensure text was displayed in paragraphs for the blog detail, project detail and 'About Me' sections.

 Media elements are saved in a `static` directory which allows them to be uploaded through [Django Admin](https://docs.djangoproject.com/en/4.2/ref/contrib/admin/)